Skip to content

 Playing Guide: The importance of the 5 points

-Last updated on October 18, 2023
+Last updated on June 10, 2024

 In this Deluxe Backgammon playing guide, we will be taking a look at the most valuable real estate on the backgammon board, the 5-point.
-In virtually every backgammon book you read you will come across the terms golden point or most important point on the board.
+In virtually every backgammon book you read, you will come across the terms golden point or most important point on the board.
 These terms describe the 5 or 20-point.
 The 5-point was named the golden point back in the 1970s by the backgammon legend, Paul Magriel.
 Specifically, Magriel was referring to the 20-point (your opponent’s 5-point) as the golden point.
 Although, both points have a high intrinsic value in the game.
 Some other writers have referred to your 5-point as the golden point and your 20-point as the golden anchor.

 We can dismiss the semantics and consider the value of holding these points.
 Together the 5 and 20-points are the two most important strategic positions on the board.
 Holding one or both of these points conveys a considerable advantage in the game.